Enhancing the statistical evaluation of earthquake forecasts -- An application to Italy: Comparative evaluation via consistent scoring functions

 \subsection{The Diebold--Mariano test of equal predictive ability}

 Worthy of note, scoring functions rank the forecast models' performance, but to make formal statistical inference, additional procedures and assumptions are required.
 To check for statistically significant differences in forecast performance, we consider tests of the (null) hypothesis of equal predictive performance for two models in terms of a given scoring function $\myS$.
-For this purpose, we make use of the Diebold--Mariano test, which is a carefully adapted Student-$t$ two-sample test \citep[][Section 3.1]{DiebMari1995, GK2014}.
+For this purpose, we make use of the Diebold--Mariano test, which is a carefully adapted Student's $t$-test \citep[][Section~3.1]{DiebMari1995, GK2014}.

-Specifically, we consider the daily scores $\bar\myS_t^{(\hsp j)}$ and $\bar\myS_t^{(k)}$ of models $j$ and $k$ on day $t$ from \eqref{eq:Sbar_t}, which are obtained after spatial aggregation, with the individual scores for the grid cells summed up, and summarize forecast performance over the whole testing region for one seven-day forecast period.
-The top panel in Figure \ref{fig:score.IG.IGPE} shows these daily scores based on the Poisson scoring function $\myS_\mathrm{pois}$ for the five forecast models.
+Specifically, we consider the daily scores $\bar\myS_t^{(\hsp j)}$ and $\bar\myS_t^{(k)}$ of models $j$ and $k$ on day $t$ from \eqref{eq:Sbar_t}, which are obtained after spatial aggregation, with the individual scores for the grid cells summed up, and summarize forecast performance over the whole testing region for one seven-day forecast period.\footnote{Appendix~\ref{app:individual} concerns spatial displays of Poisson score differences, obtained after temporal aggregation.} The top panel in Figure~\ref{fig:score.IG.IGPE} shows these daily scores based on the Poisson scoring function $\myS_\mathrm{pois}$ for the five forecast models.
 It uses a logarithmic scale, because the daily scores are much larger for forecast periods $t$ that contain M4+ target earthquakes, corresponding to counts $y_{c,t} \geq 1$ for at least one grid cell $c$.
 The LM model generally performs worst on forecast periods without M4+ earthquakes, as it possesses the highest daily scores for such $t$, and frequently performs best on forecast periods with M4+ earthquakes, when it possesses low scores.